Paraphrasing vs Coreferring: Two Sides of the Same Coin

+We compare the integrated model to the original model and to the lemma baseline which clusters together mentions that share the same mention-head lemma.
+The results in Table~\ref{table:model_results} show that the Chirps-enhanced model provides an improvement of 3.5 points over the lemma baseline and a small improvement upon \newcite{barhom-etal-2019-revisiting} in all $F_1$ score measures.
+The greatest improvement is in the link-based MUC measure, which counts the number of corresponding links between the mentions.
+The Chirps component helps link more coreferring mentions (improving recall) and prevents the linking of some wrong mentions (improving precision).

-Although the gap between our model and the original model by \newcite{barhom-etal-2019-revisiting} is statistically significant, it is rather small.
-We can attribute it partly to the coverage of Chirps over ECB+ (around 30\%) which entails that most event mentions have the same representation as in the original model.
-We also note that ECB+ suffers from annotation errors, as observed by \newcite{barhom-etal-2019-revisiting} and others.
+Although the gap between our model and the original model by \newcite{barhom-etal-2019-revisiting} is statistically significant (bootstrap and permutation tests with $p < 0.001$), it is rather small.
+We can attribute it partly to the coverage of Chirps over ECB+ (around 30\%), which entails that the majority of event mention pairs still have the same representation as in the original model.
+We also note that ECB+ suffers from annotation errors, as was observed by \newcite{barhom-etal-2019-revisiting} and others.